Activisme-be/Kickstart/README.md

 Starter template for our new systems.

+## Security issues.

+If you discover a security vulnerability within Laravel, please send an e-mail to Activisme_be at informatica@activisme.be.
+All security vulnerabilities will be promptly addressed.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Kickstart is maintained under